Betty Jean (Hamilton) PearsonJanuary 22, 1924 ~ November 27, 2017 (age 93)

 She is survived by two daughters, Jean Stansbury and Beth (Johnny) Smith; a son Ben (Janell) Pearson; two granddaughters, Lisa Maxey and Tirzah (Joshua) Myers; a great granddaughter, Layla Myers; and two sisters, Faith McCallum and Kathleen McClenahan

-A memorial service will be held later in the spring at the Nampa First United Presbyterian Church.
+A memorial service will be held at 2:00 P.M.
+Saturday, March 17, 2018 at the Nampa First United Presbyterian Church.
 She will be interred in the Idaho State Veterans Cemetery next to her husband Arthur.
 An online guest book is available at www.nampafuneralhome.com